intave/documentation/mechanics/checks-06-heuristics.md

 Randomized aim, limited/prioritized targets and smooth rotations were now a requirement.

-The last big anti-cheat move was to check whether the player's rotation actually matches their movement.
-Kill-auras at the time just told the server where they were looking at, without actually applying their fake rotations.
+The last big anti-cheat move was to check whether the player's rotation actually matches their movement. killauras at the time just told the server where they were looking at, without actually applying their fake rotations.
-Our [Physics](checks-09-physics.md) check covers these old kill-auras.
+Our [Physics](checks-09-physics.md) check covers these old killauras.
 Clients now need to adjust their movement to their spoofed rotations, often resulting in weird and inconvenient movement.

 So here we are, needing to distinguish - from thousands of legitmate players - a few cheaters, that don't attack bots,